...

 Conclusion

-While navigating child support issues during a Texas divorce, it’s important to understand that both parents’ financial situations are considered.
-However, the custodial parent’s income does play a significant role.
-Does the custodial parent‘s income affect child support?
-This income can influence the amount of child support determined, ensuring that it aligns with the child’s needs and maintains their standard of living.
+While both parents’ incomes are evaluated, the custodial parent’s income does play a significant role.
+This income can influence the final child support amount, ensuring it aligns with the child’s needs and helps maintain their standard of living.
+Ultimately, the goal is to create a fair and balanced arrangement that supports the child’s well-being.

 Ask the Houston Divorce attorneys at the Law Office of Bryan Fagan, PLLC.
-Our lawyers are not only knowledgeable about the laws that apply to divorce cases in Texas, but are advocates for our clients and their families.
+Our lawyers are not only knowledgeable about the laws that apply to divorce cases in Texas but are advocates for our clients and their families.
 Our office and its attorneys are available to answer questions about child support and a multitude of other family law issues.

 Other Articles you may be interested in: